-We invite you to join us for our bi-annual meeting in Munich on September 11-16, 2021.
-This event is hosted by the Ludwig-Maximilians-Universität München and follows in the success of previous meetings held in Paris and Philadelphia.
+We invite you to join us for our digital meeting (September 11-16, 2021).
+This digital event is hosted by the Ludwig-Maximilians-Universität München and follows in the success of previous meetings held in Paris and Philadelphia.

 The goal of NEC 2021 is to provide a forum where researchers can discuss their latest findings and to raise salient key questions in response to the changing demands of modern society.
 It is motivated to further our understanding of the brain at work in what constitutes everyday life for different individuals, across different domains, living all across the world.

 All submitted abstracts will be peer-reviewed by independent referees from members of our international program committee.
 The committee consists of established scientists defined by their expertise in relevant research topic, operational domains, and neuroscientific methods.